elastic/apm-agent-nodejs/README.md

 1. To run Elastic APM for your own applications, make sure you have the prerequisites in place first.
-   This agent is compatible with [APM Server](https://github.com/elastic/apm-server) v6.2 and above.
+   Version 1.x of this agent is compatible with [APM Server](https://github.com/elastic/apm-server) v6.2 to v6.4.
+   For support for newer releases of the APM Server, use a newer version of the agent.
    For details see [Getting Started with Elastic APM](https://www.elastic.co/guide/en/apm/get-started)

 1. Now follow the documentation links below relevant to your framework or stack to get set up